StackVista/stackstate-docs/stackpacks/integrations/aws/aws-eks.md

 ### Configure the AWS Cluster Check

-To enable the AWS check and begin collecting data from AWS, add the following configuration to StackState Agent V2:
+To enable the AWS cluster check and begin collecting data from AWS, add the following configuration to StackState Agent V2:

-1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/aws_topology.d/conf.yaml` to include details of your AWS instances:
+1. Edit the values.yaml file used in the [Helm install](aws-eks.md#install) command.
+This will also edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/aws_topology.d/conf.yaml` to include details of your AWS instances:

     - **aws_access_key_id** - The AWS Access Key ID.
 Leave empty quotes if the Agent is running on an [EC2 instance with an IAM role attached](#iam-role-for-agent-on-ec2-or-eks).
     - **aws_secret_access_key** - The AWS Secret Access Key.
 Leave empty quotes if the Agent is running on an [EC2 instance with an IAM role attached](#iam-role-for-agent-on-ec2-or-eks).